diamond buying guide

 Diamond: Pear Shape

-Pear Shaped Diamond The pear shaped diamond is also called the "teardrop diamond" because of its shape.
+pear shaped diamond The pear shaped diamond is also called the "teardrop diamond" because of its shape.
 The pear shaped diamond is a combination cut of the round-brilliant and the marquise (to see examples of these two shapes, visit our diamond shapes page.

 The Pear Shaped Diamond is a fiery cut with lots of wonderful sparkle and flash.
 The elegant lines of the Pear Shaped Diamond lends a sophisticated air to both the simplest and most elaborate ring settings.